BrenMun/uts-snc-and-robotics-fetchbot/README.md

 # Flow Chart

+Here is a flow chart that outlines the general tasks that occur when running the project.

 ![img](https://lh3.googleusercontent.com/ysrTmkzfFoSg76YpBh3lylrSTyDiXnj5atGTr-AAmeGbVgV-0iKnBamyhk_0xiG7IJa4GEtDI1aZz3SCdSEk-ix_BMWnsSyjDqPtLlE4YzxTP2MIFyRT44tM4PPTY8rOVaPEdoJuC6xpfcOX4FVbUg)

 # MATLAB GUI

 A GUI was designed in MATLAB's app designer.
-This allows the user to both controll the robot manually as well as execute the pick and place task.
+This allows the user to both control the robot manually as well as execute the pick and place task.
 The GUI is run straight from MATLAB (for setting up the simulation scroll down to the setup instructions).

 ### MOVEMENTS